amaresh-1404/Human-Activity-Recognition-Using-Machine-Learning/README.md

 - High Precision, Recall, and F1-score across all classes
 - Confusion matrix shows strong classification performance

+## Confidence Scores

+The predicted confidence values are observed to be in the range of 0.3 to 0.4.
+This is because the model outputs class scores for multiple activities, and similar activities (such as sitting vs standing or walking vs upstairs) have overlapping feature patterns.
+As a result, the probabilities are distributed across classes instead of being highly concentrated on a single class.

+Despite lower confidence values, the overall classification accuracy remains high (~96%), indicating correct predictions.

 ### Confusion Matrix
 ![Confusion Matrix](confusion%20matrix.png)